The Application and Selection Process

 The Selection Process

 You may be interested in research opportunities that are offered in Dermatology.
 You can extend the dermatology portion of your residency to include research years.
-We do not have a separate match choice for the research track (also known as "2+2 program" referring to 2 years of clinical time and 2 years of research time after internship).
-If you are interested in a research career, we organize the 2+2 program after you match with us.
+We do not have a separate match choice for the research track.
+If you are interested in a research career, we will organize the research program after you match with us.